Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 ## SQL development
 ### SQL query checks
 - After every step, check to see whether there are duplicates (count or count distinct) introduced.
 Also, see if you added null values in your data.
 If so, understand why and make a decision as to delete or keep them
-- Make sure to keep the same number of rows when this should be the case
+- Make sure to keep the same number of rows when this should be the case - e.g. compare against different tables
 - Regularly refer to a few sample cases where you know the source of truth value.
 As you develop, ensure that this value doesn't change

 ### SQL query investigation
-- Run individual CTEs and see where the error creeps in
+- Run individual CTEs and see where the error creeps in - go step by step
 - If the issue is more detailed, follow an individual case throughout your CTEs and identify where the issue creeps in.
-Break it down and go small
+Break it down and go small (unit testing)
 - If that doesn't work, try to rewrite the query differently
 - Ask others to sanity check as a final resort

 ## Data checking
+- Does the data include all data (e.g. dates) required or are there gaps?
+- Does it make sense?
+Are the numbers intuitive, not many unexpected NULL values etc?
 - Are the numbers consistent with what we got in the past?
 - Do the numbers match different sources?
 - Ask yourself: